 ❌ Expiry date is off: time to throw it out.
 Make sure you dispose with the least impact on the environment.

 ➡️ Play with your look.
 Try a new hairstyle, a different colour, another lipstick.
-This is the best time of the year to change a little, to experiment, and to renew. – Thomas, ladies’ and gents’ hairdresser
+This is the best time of the year to change a little, to experiment, and to renew. – Peter, ladies’ and gents’ hairdresser, hair colourist

 ➡️ A deeply nourishing hair treatment mask can make a big difference in the shine and strength of your hair.
 And it’s particularly important if you have dry, damaged, frizzy or very long hair.
 I highly recommend asking for it when you see your hairdresser, but this year, invest in a good quality home-use product and make it part of your weekly – fortnightly haircare routine. – Gioana, ladies’ and gents’ hairdresser